-Enabled SAML 2.0 on your Video Hub
+Enable SAML 2.0 on your Video Hub

 - From the Vidyard dashboard, select Channels > Hubs.

-Create an SSO application in Microsoft Azure
+Create a SAML application in Microsoft Azure

 Once your hub has been configured for SSO, you’ll need to create an application for your hub in Microsoft Azure so that users can authenticate using their Azure credentials.
 You will be copying and pasting configuration details between Vidyard and Microsoft Azure.